Beginner's Guide to Protecting your Future

 Long Term Care

 Long term care planning is a specialist area of financial planning which is designed to ensure you can pay the cost of medical expenses or care home fees if you are no longer able to live independently.
-There are many types of cover – from an immediate annuity, which pays an income to a care home in exchange for a lump sum, to a pre-funded insurance plan, where premiums are paid into a policy now, which will pay your fees in future – should they ever be required.
+There are many types of cover – from an immediate annuity, which pays an income to a care home in exchange for you paying a lump sum to purchase the annuity, to a pre-funded insurance plan, where premiums are paid into a policy now, which will pay your fees in future – should they ever be required.
 Long term care cover is relatively expensive – but this is because the fees in care homes are expensive and continue to rise.
 Those who have equity in their houses or substantial savings may be happy to utilise those assets to help pay for any future requirements.
 However, this could jeopardise the chance of handing over your assets to children or other beneficiaries.
 Also with no guarantee of how long care fees will need to be funded, a non-insurance approach can prove a bit of a lottery as to whether there will be enough money available.

 The plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 | Beginner's Guide to Protecting your Future | Payment Protection Insurance / Short Term Income Protection Insurance | What is Critical Illness Cover? | What is Income Protection Insurance? | What is Level Term Assurance? | What Is Mortgage Life Assurance? | What Is Whole of Life Assurance? |